ramganez/weather_app/README.md

-# Weather Forecast
+# Weather App
-A web application that allows to upload forecase data and query with details of Date and Time...
+A web application that allows to upload climate data and query with details of Date and Time...
 The application is implemented with **Python** and **Django** on the backend side and **ReactJS** on the front end side. **SQLite** is used as a database.

-# Setup and Configuration
+### Setup and Configuration
 ```
 git clone https://github.com/ramganez/weather_app.git
 cd weather_app